jcberg/helloworld/README.md

-Print "Hello World!" using a trivial Python module that makes use of a docstring and __main__ fuction entry point.
+Print "Hello World!" using a trivial Python module that makes use of a docstring, __main__ fuction entry point,
+and the argparse function.